 FRS-Defined Contribution Plan.
-Pursuant to Section 121.4501, Florida Statutes, the Florida Legislature created a defined contribution program called the Florida Retirement System Investment Plan (Investment Plan).
-Employees in the Investment Plan vest after one year of service.
+Pursuant to Section 121.4501, Florida Statutes, the Florida Legislature created a defined contribution program called the Florida Retirement System Investment Plan (Investment Plan), which is administered by the SBA.
+The Investment Plan is reported in the SBA's annual financial statements and in the State of Florida Comprehensive Annual Financial Report.
+Employees may elect to participate in the Investment Plan in lieu of the FRS defined benefit plan.
+Employees in the Investment Plan vest in their own contributions immediately and, after one year of service, in employer contributions and investment earnings.
 District employees participating in DROP are not eligible to participate in the program.
-This program is administered by FRS as an option to the defined benefit plan, and is self-directed by the employee.
-The employees have the responsibility of selecting how their funds are invested within the approved set of investment choices and may take their funds when they leave FRS.
+This program is selfdirected by the employee.
+The employees have the responsibility of selecting how their funds are invested within the approved set of investment choices and may take their funds when they leave the FRS.
 Employer and employee contributions are defined by law, but the ultimate benefit depends in part on the performance of investment funds.
-The Investment Plan is funded by employer and employee contributions that are based on salary and membership class (Regular Class, Special Risk Class, etc.).
+The Investment Plan is funded by employer and employee contributions that are based on the same salary and membership class (Regular Class, Elected County Officers, etc.) as the FRS defined benefit plan.
 Contributions are directed to the individual member accounts, and the individual members allocate contributions and account balances among various approved investment choices.
-There were 756 District participants in the Investment Plan during the 2014-15 fiscal year.
-Required employer contributions made to the program totaled \$2,190,432 and employee contributions totaled \$885,826.
+Allocations to the investment member's accounts during the 2015-16 fiscal year were as follows: